ajaysskumar/pact-net-example/README.md

 # Pre-requisites
   - Any .NET supported IDE (Visual Studio, VS Code, JetBrains Rider etc)
   - .NET SDK (8 and above).
 However, project can be run with .NET 6 as well with small tweaks
+  - RabbitMQ should be installed on localhost default port.
+This is optional in case one does not want to actually run the projects.

 # How to run
   - Clone the repo